LLNL/axom/src/examples/shaping_tutorial/lesson_04/README.md

   --lua-init-file ../src/examples/shaping_tutorial/lesson_04/circles_initialization.lua
 ```

-This option is valid only with a Lua Klee deck and using it with YAML produces a
+This option is valid only with a Lua Klee deck, and using it with YAML produces a
 Klee validation error.
-In an MPI run, every rank reads the same deck and
+See the Klee user guide for how initialization chunks
-initialization file and evaluates them independently.
-Consequently, callbacks
+and callbacks behave.
-and initialization chunks must be deterministic and should not depend on rank,
-random values, mutable external files, or unsynchronized side effects.
-Klee does not currently parse on one rank and broadcast the resulting shape set.